InfoSecured/infosecured.github.io/_posts/2019-03-26-codeless-slack-bot.md

 ---
-title: "Code-less Slack Bot"
+title: "Start a Tenable Scan with a Code-less Slack Bot"
 date:   2019-02-18 22:58:00
 categories: [Automation]
 tags: [Automation, Slack]
 ---

-I recently came across the need to quickly access some Tenable Security Center data from my mobile device, which if you've ever attempted it, know that it isn't mobile browser friendly.
-So I thought to mysef, sure, I could write a python script and run it in pythonista, but then I would still need to log onto a VPN before I ran it and I also want to make this usable for others.
+I recently came across the need to quickly access some Tenable data from my mobile device, which if you've ever attempted it, know that it isn't mobile browser friendly.
+So I thought to myself, sure, I could write a python script and run it in pythonista, but then I would still need to log onto a VPN before I ran it and I also want to make this usable for others.
 Then I remembered that I could use Microsoft Flow to help facilitate this and the great part is that it would require minimal to no code.

 Using Microsoft Flow, I began by setting up a Request trigger.
 I then named and saved my flow so it could generate a URL.
 I then created a response object because Slack needs a response within 3000ms.
 Don't worry, you'll be able to respond in Slack again.